What is the Geometric Mean?

 Use the geometric mean when your subject area requires you to multiply your values or uses exponents.
 For example, use the geometric mean for interest rates, rates of return, and data that follow the lognormal distribution.
 All these applications involve multiplication (i.e., products) rather than addition.
 For example, interest rate calculations include multiplying the principal by the rate.
 Additionally, the multiplication of random variables often produces lognormal distributions.

-In this post, learn how to find the geometric mean with step-by-step instructions, know when to use it, and how to interpret it.
-I’ll work through a real-life example of when it’s appropriate to use the geometric mean.
+In this post, learn when to use the geometric mean and how to interpret it.
+I’ll also show you how to find the geometric mean using its formula.
+We’ll work through a real-life example of when it’s appropriate to use the geometric mean.

 How to Find the Geometric Mean